Deadline extended: Women in Architecture Awards 2019

 How to enter

-Please fill in the online form here including a 200-word statement outlining the nominee’s current work and practice, and send a portfolio of images including a selection of built projects in which the nominee has led or co-led the design and completed in the last 18 months to WomeninArchitecture@emap.com.
-Please note high resolution photographs will have to be provided free of charge, and usage rights granted for editorial use in connection with the Women in Architecture Awards.
+Please fill in the online form here including a 200 word statement outlining the nominee’s current work and practice, and send a portfolio of images including a selection of built projects in which the nominee has lead or co-lead the design and completed in the last 18 months to WomeninArchitecture@emap.com.
+Please note high resolution photographs will have to be provided free of charge and usage rights granted for editorial use in connection with the Women in Architecture awards.

 Open for entry: Moira Gemmill Prize